 Many activities also involve fun competition.
 The winners may receive certificates, medals, or gift cards.
 But the value, for both participants and the organization, comes from the shared experience.

 Though in-person events have the greatest impact, virtual get-togethers can also help improve morale.
 They still engage people.
 Virtual options include everything from professional development (presentation skills, meeting management, time management) to outright fun with challenges like escape rooms.
-Virtual game shows and trivia contests still provide learning, and when company content is added to the mix, the game can become even more relevant to the organization.
+Virtual game shows and virtual trivia contests (add links) still provide learning, and when company content is added to the mix, the game can become even more relevant to the organization.